Disclaimer

 American Staffordshire Bull Terrier Training

-The characteristics and traits of the Staffordshire Bull Terrier are almost same to those of the Staffordshire Terrier.
-They may look different but the training techniques to pet it are similar to those used for AmStaff.
+The characteristics and traits of the Staffordshire Bull Terrier are almost the same as those of the Staffordshire Terrier.
+They may look different, but the training techniques to pet it are similar to those used for AmStaff.

 If the dog is an offspring of a pet dog, the training becomes easy.
-If the dog comes from outside, it may find it difficult to live among its human pack.
+Living among its human pack may be difficult if the dog comes from outside.
 In that case, establishing leadership becomes necessary.
 Teach your dog that you are the leader of its new pack.
-All the time it needs your invitation or acquiescence.
+All the time, it needs your invitation or acquiescence.

 Adult Bull Terriers occasionally chew stuff around them.
-You should teach them not to damage things around.
+You should teach them not to damage things around them.
 You can also get them a chewable dog toy.

 American Staffordshire Terrier Puppy Training

 Training a puppy is similar to training an adult dog.
-Puppies however have different needs and require different training.
-The first thing that you need to train your puppy about is using the toilet.
+Puppies, however, have different needs and require different training.
+First, you need to train your puppy about using the toilet.
 You must not allow it to do it inside the house.
-If you are keeping the dog inside a crate, let it out regularly after intervals.
+If you keep the dog inside a crate, let it out regularly after intervals.

 The dogs have this tendency to keep the sleeping area clean.
-Even if it accidently messes inside the crate, it would develop issues and all the training would need to be restarted.
+Even if it accidentally messes inside the crate, it would develop issues, and all the training would need restarted.
 The bladder in puppies is weak.
-Adult dogs can hold their bowels for a long time while puppies are in the process of developing this ability.
-Hence, it is necessary that you take them out of the crate.
+Adult dogs can hold their bowels for a long time, while puppies are in the process of developing this ability.
+Hence, you must take them out of the crate.
 Working a routine is even better.

 Puppies have the habit of chewing things.
 It is their way of exploring their new world.
 Be a step ahead and protect those things that can be damaged.
 Same as humans, dogs shed the first pair of their teeth.
-These are then replaced by the adult pair.
+The adult pair then replace these.
 During this time, it is natural for your dog to excessively chew stuff.

 Puppy dogs develop separation anxiety.
 Just as a human child does not want his parents to leave, the same goes for the puppy.
 The puppy has no parents or siblings.
 You are his family now.
 So, don’t let separation anxiety develop in him.